lllyasviel/stable-diffusion-webui-forge/README.md

-# This is A Private Project
+# This is a Private Project

 Currently, we are only sending invitations to people who may be interested in development of this project.